watem-sedem/watem-sedem/docs/input.rst

 .. math::
     dt \leq \frac{spatial resolution}{stream velocity}

-The parameter is an integer value expressed in minutes and is only mandatory when :ref:`Use R factor = 1 <useR>`.
+The parameter is an integer value expressed in minutes.

 Final timestep output
 *********************